arq5x/arq5x.github.io/_posts/2018-12-10-onstrained-coding-regions.markdown

 >

-This second analogy led to the concept for the cover of the current issue of Nature Genetics!
+The analogy of unexpected patterns of constraint being revealed by thousands of raindrops (genetic variants)  led to the concept for the cover of the current issue of Nature Genetics!

 >